sardarsj/postgreSQL/Mainfile.md

 - ### DROP Table
 The `DROP TABLE` statement is used to drop an existing table in a database.
 ```
- DROP TABLE cars;
+ DROP TABLE bikes;
 ```
 Now, if we try to display the table using `SELECT`, we'll get:
 ```
-ERROR: relation "cars" does not exist
+ERROR: relation "bikes" does not exist
-LINE 1: SELECT * FROM cars;
+LINE 1: SELECT * FROM bikes;
                       ^
 ```
 <br>